Wayn0/geany-dark-scheme/README.md

 The simplest way to do this is to copy the contents of the filedefs folder into the `~/.config/geany/filedefs/` folder.
 This means that you can only have one theme installed at a time, though.

-A better way is to copy the contents of the archive into a `~/.config/geany/geany_dark_filedefs/` folder, creating the folder if it doesn't already exist.
+A better way, is to copy the contents filedefs folder into a `~/.config/geany/geany_dark_filedefs/` folder, creating the folder if it doesn't already exist.
 Then create a symlink to that folder:

 ```bash
 ln -s ~/.config/geany/geany_dark_filedefs/ ~/.config/geany/filedefs